Introduction

 Augment assessments with a migration roadmap

 Map target maturity to a sequenced backlog with dependencies, owners, and quarterly milestones.
 This digital maturity roadmap ensures progress is structured and measurable.
+Group initiatives into 3–4 waves and tie each wave to specific maturity indicators and KPIs.

 Institutionalize change management

 Embed communications, training, role design, and incentives into every initiative, not as an afterthought.
+Require a change plan (communications, training, role changes) as part of every initiative’s approval.

 Measure progress

 Track migration milestones and benefits realization; ensure each initiative has a baseline and target KPI, and review realized impact within two quarters.
+Review realized impact quarterly against the maturity indicators defined in the execution layer.

 Prioritize action planning over benchmarking

 Use benchmarks to inform, but let execution planning drive investment and governance decisions.
 This is where a digital maturity model for business becomes actionable.
+Use benchmark scores to inform priorities, but ensure every maturity gap has at least one funded initiative on the roadmap.

 Conclusion

 Digital transformation success depends on mastering both vision and execution.
 We encourage academia and industry to evolve digital maturity assessment frameworks that balance strategy with practical migration pathways.
 Companies that build strong execution capability—tying initiatives to measurable outcomes—will lead the next phase of digital transformation.
 For organizations seeking digital maturity model consulting or a structured digital maturity model implementation, the priority should be selecting a framework that delivers not only assessment but also clear execution guidance.
+For organizations seeking **digital maturity model implementation support**, a structured digital maturity assessment can provide the baseline for this execution layer.

 Sources